DICKENS' A CHRISTMAS CAROL

 Webb retains links with the touring production, having re-directed it in 2015 and producing it through Eastern Front Theatre.
 “It’s a great opportunity to revisit the material and try some new stuff!”
 Webb explains.
 “All the traditional moments are there, but Rhys brings his own style to the show too… Each year it will just get bigger and better.”

-There are school matinees available for booking.
+There are school matinees available now.

 Neptune Theatre Box Office: 902 429-7070